 As the day draws to a close, head back to Nan city to spend another night.
 In Nan, you can indulge in the local cuisine, immerse yourself in the town’s unique cultural heritage, and relish the tranquil ambiance that this charming city offers.
 The city is known for its delicious northern Thai dishes, such as khao soi and sai ua, which you can enjoy at local eateries and night markets.
 Take a leisurely stroll through the streets, visit the ancient temples, and explore the bustling markets.
 Reflect on the delightful experiences and the natural beauty you encountered throughout your exploration of Nan province.
 Enjoy a peaceful and restful night, preparing for the adventures that await you on the following day of your journey.

-Visiting Khum Wong Buri, an over 100-year-old distinctive pink ancient Thai house, offers a glimpse into the rich history and unique architectural styles of the past.
-This remarkable house was built in 1897 by Mae Chao Bua Tha, the first consort of Chao Luang Piriyathepwong, the last ruler of Phrae.
-Khum Wong Buri is a grand 2-storey golden teak wood house that beautifully combines Thai-Lanna and European architectural elements.
-The construction technique used in this house is a testament to traditional Thai craftsmanship.
-Instead of hammering nails, a tongue of wood engraving is inserted, and wooden wedges are used to secure the structure, making it a showcase of skilled craftsmanship.
-Originally, the roof was thatched with wooden pads, giving it a unique appearance.
-Over time, the roof material was changed to galvanized and tile, respectively, while decorative stencil wood patterns, popular during King Rama V’s reign, adorn the building’s exterior, including gables, roof ridges, eaves, air vents above doors, windows, and balcony windows.
-The interiors boast intricate patterns of plants and vines, adding to the house’s charm.
-Khum Wong Buri houses intriguing rooms, such as Chao Mae Bua Tha’s room, the living room, and the bedroom.
-These rooms are furnished with various antique items, including cabinets, beds, tables, chairs, dressing tables, cups, bowls, silverware, ancient weapons, and Buddha images from the Chiang Saen and U-Thong periods.
-Ancient pictures decorate the walls, narrating the fascinating story of this house and the people who lived within its walls.
+After lunch, a visit to Khum Wong Buri—an over 100-year-old, distinctive pink Thai house—offers a captivating glimpse into the rich history and unique architectural styles of the past.
+This remarkable residence, built in 1897 by Mae Chao Bua Tha, the first consort of Chao Luang Piriyathepwong, the last ruler of Phrae, stands as a testament to cultural heritage.
+Khum Wong Buri is a grand two‑storey golden teakwood house that harmoniously blends Thai‑Lanna and European architectural elements.
+Its construction showcases traditional Thai craftsmanship: instead of nails, wooden tongues are inserted and secured with wedges, reflecting the artistry of the era.
+Originally, the roof was thatched with wooden pads, lending a distinctive appearance.
+Over time, the roofing material was replaced first with galvanized sheets and later with tiles, while decorative stencil wood patterns—popular during King Rama V’s reign—adorn the exterior, embellishing gables, roof ridges, eaves, air vents, doors, windows, and balcony frames.
+Inside, intricate motifs of plants and vines enhance the house’s charm.
+Khum Wong Buri also features intriguing rooms, including Chao Mae Bua Tha’s chamber, the living room, and the bedroom, each furnished with antique treasures: cabinets, beds, tables, chairs, dressing tables, cups, bowls, silverware, ancient weapons, and Buddha images from the Chiang Saen and U‑Thong periods.
+Historic photographs line the walls, narrating the fascinating story of this house and the lives once sheltered within.

-After exploring the historical treasures of Phrae, your journey takes you to Sukhothai Province, the ancient capital of Thailand.
-This province, rich in historical value, offers an opportunity to delve into the past through its important World Heritage Sites, such as Sukhothai Historical Park and Si Satchanalai Historical Park.
-Amidst the historical significance, Sukhothai still maintains a simple traditional way of life, set against a backdrop of beautiful natural landscapes.
-You’ll have the chance to immerse yourself in this unique blend of culture and nature during your stay in Sukhothai.
+After immersing yourself in Phrae’s historical treasures, your journey continues to Sukhothai Province, the ancient capital of Thailand.
+Rich in historical significance, Sukhothai invites you to step back into the past through its renowned World Heritage Sites, including Sukhothai Historical Park and Si Satchanalai Historical Park.
+Amidst these monumental legacies, Sukhothai retains a simple, traditional way of life, set against a backdrop of serene natural landscapes.
+Here, you will have the opportunity to experience a unique blend of culture and nature, deepening your appreciation of Thailand’s heritage during your stay in Sukhothai.

-Visiting the Sukhothai Historical Park will transport you back in time to the first capital of Thailand, which thrived between the 18th and 20th Buddhist centuries.
-This UNESCO World Cultural Heritage site, covering approximately 70 square kilometers, holds significant political, economic, and cultural importance in Thai history.
+The exploration of northern Thailand continues, and the first stop today is the Sukhothai Historical Park, a destination that transports you back in time to Thailand’s first capital—a city that flourished between the 13th and 15th centuries.
+This UNESCO World Cultural Heritage site, covering approximately 70 square kilometers, holds immense political, economic, and cultural significance in Thai history.
 The park is a treasure trove of arts and culture, characterized by delicate Sukhothai Buddhist sculptures that are considered the epitome of beauty in Thai art.
-Inside the park, you’ll encounter numerous ancient buildings, including large Buddha images and temples both within and outside the city walls.
-Some of the notable places to explore are Wat Mahathat Temple, Wat Chana Songkhram Temple, Wat Traphang Ngoen Temple, Wat Sri Sawai Temple, Wat Si Chum Temple, and many others.
-Each structure tells a unique story of the flourishing civilization that once graced this historical city.
+Within its grounds, you’ll encounter numerous ancient structures, including towering Buddha images and temples both inside and outside the city walls.
+Notable highlights include Wat Mahathat, the spiritual heart of the city; Wat Chana Songkhram, with its serene atmosphere; Wat Traphang Ngoen, beautifully set beside a lotus pond; Wat Sri Sawai, showcasing Khmer‑influenced architecture; and the iconic Wat Si Chum, home to a colossal seated Buddha that inspires awe in all who visit.
+Each monument tells a unique story of the flourishing civilization that once graced this historic capital, offering a glimpse into the artistry and devotion that shaped Thailand’s cultural identity.

 Embarking on a journey to the Thai Elephant Conservation Center in Hang Chat District presents a remarkable and heartwarming experience of caring for these majestic creatures.
-Situated in the quaint village of Ban Thung Kwian and overseen by the Forest Industry Organization, this center is dedicated to providing excellent care for elephants, including essential medical attention for sick elephants.
-As visitors arrive, they are greeted with a plethora of engaging activities, including captivating elephant shows, insightful lessons on elephant care and handling, and the joyful opportunity to participate in the playful ritual of elephant bathing.
-This unique encounter with these gentle giants is sure to leave a lasting impression and create cherished memories for every traveler.
+Nestled in the quaint village of Ban Thung Kwian and overseen by the Forest Industry Organization, the center is dedicated to providing excellent care for elephants, including essential medical attention for those that are sick or injured.
+As visitors arrive, they are welcomed into a world where conservation and compassion meet.
+A variety of engaging activities await—captivating elephant shows that highlight their intelligence and agility, insightful lessons on elephant care and handling, and the joyful opportunity to participate in the playful ritual of elephant bathing.
+Watching these gentle giants splash in the water, or even joining them, creates cherished memories that linger long after the visit.
+Beyond entertainment, the center emphasizes education, offering a deeper understanding of the cultural and ecological importance of elephants in Thailand.
+This unique encounter is not only delightful but also profoundly moving, leaving every traveler with a renewed appreciation for the bond between humans and elephants.